awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

    }
    ```

-1. To list this and any other maintenance windows created in your Amazon Web Services account in your current AWS Region, run the following command\.
+1. To list this and any other maintenance windows created in your AWS account in your current AWS Region, run the following command\.

    ```
    aws ssm describe-maintenance-windows